PoojaNagavalli/PoojaNagavalli/README.md

 ## 🧭 Profile Overview

-Results-driven **Oracle Database Administrator** with a strong interest in **DevOps, automation, and cloud engineering**.
+💡 Results-driven **Oracle Database Administrator** with a growing specialization in **DevOps, Automation, and Cloud Engineering**.
-Experienced in maintaining high-performance database systems while actively building expertise in modern infrastructure and deployment practices.

-Focused on designing **scalable, reliable, and automated systems** aligned with industry standards.
+🔹 Experienced in managing **high-performance, reliable database systems**
+🔹 Passionate about **modern infrastructure, CI/CD, and scalable architectures**
+🔹 Focused on building **efficient, automated, and production-ready solutions**

 ---

 ## 🚀 What I Bring

-✔️ Strong foundation in **database reliability & performance** ✔️ Hands-on experience in **automation and DevOps tools** ✔️ Ability to integrate **development, testing, and operations** ✔️ Continuous learner aligned with **modern engineering trends**
+✔️ Strong expertise in **Database Performance & Reliability**
+✔️ Hands-on experience with **DevOps & Automation Tools**
+✔️ Ability to bridge **Development, Testing, and Operations**
+✔️ Continuous learner aligned with **industry trends & best practices**

 ---